scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire, cold, lightning, poison, thunder

 Conjure a star shining prismatic light, impacting a point in range you can see.
 On impact the star implodes, releasing waves of elemental energy at all creatures in a 7 tile diamond.
 Each creature makes either a Strength, Dexterity or Stamina save against your spellcasting roll.
-On fail they take a wound and a wound die in fire, cold, lightning, poison, and thunder damage, or 2 wounds in a listed damage type of your choice on success.
+On fail they take 1/1 in fire, cold, lightning, poison, and thunder damage, or 2/0 in a listed damage type of your choice on success.
 Choose an effect for each critical rolled.
 Each effect can only be chosen once:

 - Creatures gain Burn 2.
 - Creatures gain Slow 3 for 1 minute.